ysBach/SNU_AOpython/_sources/chaps/prerequisites/00-1_Softwares.md

     ````

 * You may also use Emoji by typing `+:emoji_name:` or `ctrl+shift+\`.
-* You can add file directly (drag and drop).
-If it's a code or plane text, slack will show a snippet (short excerpt).
+* You can add files directly (drag and drop).
+If it's code or plain text, Slack will show a snippet (a short excerpt).
-  * If you hover on it, you can see some buttons to "react" like facebook, "comment", "share file", etc.
+  * If you hover on it, you can see some buttons to "react" like Facebook, "comment", "share file", etc.

 ## Anaconda

-All the IRAF/Astropy packages, as well as usual python packages, will be downloaded via a platform called [**Anaconda**](https://www.continuum.io/downloads).
-When the download is done, install Anaconda following the website's instruction.
+All the IRAF/Astropy packages, as well as the usual Python packages, will be downloaded via a platform called [**Anaconda**](https://www.continuum.io/downloads).
+When the download is done, install Anaconda following the website's instructions.

 ```{tip}
 If you are running out of space and really want very small essential package, try **miniconda**.